-Our vision is to see Muslim & Christian relationships transformed through shared academic study and by following the example of Jesus Christ.
+Our vision is to see Muslim & Christian relationships transformed through shared academic study and by following the example of Jesus the Messiah.

 We welcome all who are committed to serious study, to seeking for truth, and to respecting all human beings.
 We recognise that different people have different motivations for study, and that different people will apply what they learn in different ways and in different contexts.

-The sponsoring board of CMCS Houston is motivated by a desire to glorify Jesus Christ and to be obedient to God.
+The sponsoring board of CMCS Houston is motivated by a desire to glorify Jesus the Messiah and to be obedient to God.
 They believe that there will be no transformation of relationships without the transformation of human hearts and minds that can be accomplished through the Holy Spirit.

 Don't let yourselves be squeezed into the shape dictated by the present age.
 Instead, be transformed by the renewing of your minds, so that you can work out what God's will is, what is good and acceptable and perfect.